cscorley/dissertation/chapters/1_introduction/0_introduction.md

 [@Kagdi-etal_2012], traceability link recovery [@Asuncion-etal_2010], and other areas [@Biggers_2012].
-Yet, while researchers have had success in using topic models on source code entities for a variety of applications, a fundamental issue exists with the current approaches:  topic modeling typically assume the input is comprised of immutable documents, while source code entities are mutable.
+Yet, while researchers have had success in using topic models on source code entities for a variety of applications, a fundamental issue exists with the current approaches:  topic modeling algorithms typically assume the input is comprised of immutable documents, while source code entities are mutable.
 This conflict in assumptions is the motivating point of this work.

 <!--
 Topic models of source code can help such developers to understand the